Hans Mosesson

-Hans Kristoffer Mosesson (born 1 August 1944) is a Swedish actor and musician.
+Hans Kristoffer Mosesson (1 August 1944 – 25 October 2023) was a Swedish actor and musician.

+Life and career

 Hans Mosesson was born in the Enskede district of Stockholm.
 He studied medicine at the University of Lund in the 1970s.
-In Lund, he met the newly founded leftist theater and musical group Nationalteatern, and Mosesson quit his studies and joined the group and moved with them to Gothenburg.
+In Lund, he met the newly founded leftist theatre and musical group Nationalteatern, and Mosesson quit his studies and joined the group and moved with them to Gothenburg.
 He both wrote and sang the songs "Plast's sång" and "Lägg av!", among others.

-Mosesson has also been in many Swedish films and TV-productions.
-In recent years, he has become a household face in Sweden after starring in a long-running series of commercials for grocery chain ICA.
+Mosesson featured in many Swedish films and TV-productions.
+During the 2000s he was a household face in Sweden as he starred as the grocer Stig in the first 512 episodes of the long-running weekly advert series for the grocery chain ICA from 2001 to January 2015.

+Mosesson died on 25 October 2023, at the age of 79.